Vondelpark — Amsterdam’s version of Central Park

-Covering 470.000 square meters, the park includes fields of grass, trees, rose bushes, various ponds, playgrounds, etctera.
+The park covers 470.000 square meters.
+It includes fields of grass, trees, rose bushes, various ponds, playgrounds, et cetera.

 On sunny days the park often still exudes a relaxed atmosphere.

 Yet despite Amsterdam’s ‘Anything-Goes’ reputation, use of the park is subject to a strict set of rules — with one controversial exception.